Why Your Modem and Router Lights Are Blinking

 Step 4: Wait for the equipment to reboot.
 This can take a while, especially if the equipment needs to download and install updates.

-Check for loose or damaged cables
+Check for damaged or loose cables

-What do modem/router lights mean?
+What do the modem, ONT, router, or gateway lights mean?

-Are blinking modem/router lights bad?
+Are blinking lights bad?

 Author -